jacquespillet/jacquespillet.github.io/README.md

 # Hello !

-I'm Jacques, a software developper based in Marseille, France.
+I'm Jacques, a software developper based in Marseille (France), mainly for [ScanLAB Projects](https://scanlabprojects.co.uk/).

-I specialize in designing performant, creative and technically challenging software, mainly for [ScanLAB Projects](https://scanlabprojects.co.uk/).

 Over the years, I’ve specialized in building cross-platform desktop applications, primarily in the field of computer graphics, using C++ and Python.